dsmrreader/dsmr-reader/README.md

 `./manage.py migrate`

 Prepare static files for webinterface.
-This will copy all statis to the directory we created for Nginx earlier.
+This will copy all static files to the directory we created for Nginx earlier in the process.
 It allows us to have Nginx serve static files outside our project/code root:

 `./manage.py collectstatic --noinput`

 Create an application superuser.
 Django will prompt you for a password.
 Alter username and email when you prefer other credentials, but email is not (yet) used in the application anyway.
+Besides, you have shell access so you may generate another user at any time (in case you get yourself locked out of the application).
 The credentials generated can be used to access the administration panel inside the application, which requires authentication.

 `./manage.py createsuperuser --username admin --email root@localhost`